AmethystGear/Spork/README.md

 # Spork
 A lisp-inspired language, that aims to be statically typed.

+# Dependencies
+you will need `clang` and `ld` on your machine to compile and link the spork interpreter.

 # To Run Programs
 build the spork interpreter first:
 ```